-Admissions: UCSD students are admitted for fall, winter, and spring quarter entrance; non-UCSD students are admitted for fall entrance only.
+Admissions: UC San Diego students are admitted for fall, winter, and spring quarter entrance; non-UCSD students are normally admitted for fall entrance only.
 Eligibility requirements for admission include a solid training in the chemical sciences based on the undergraduate record, a 3.0 GPA in chemistry courses completed, and a 3.0 overall GPA.

 The GRE general test is required of all applicants.
 Foreign applicants must submit a TOEFL score; TWE scores are strongly recommended.
-Those who wish to apply to the Thesis Plan must have a letter of support from the proposed thesis adviser.
+Those who wish to apply to the Thesis Plan must have a letter of support from the proposed thesis advisor.